enph253-2025-team5/dual-h-bridge-pcb/README.md

 Dual h-bridge design with a PWM signal and direction bit for controlling two motors.

-Similar to Greg Reid's 2025 h-bridge design, however this design doesn't rely on tripping the overcurrent protection  then recharging the timing capacitor.
-Instead, this design duplicates the incoming PWM signal on each low side h-bridge MOSFET gate, and forces the gate low on the same with the high side h-bridge MOSFET enhanced (avoiding shoot-through).
+Similar to Greg Reid's 2025 h-bridge design, without relying on tripping the overcurrent protection.
+Instead, this design duplicates the incoming PWM signal, sends one to each of the low side h-bridge MOSFETs, then pulls the gate with the enhanced high side MOSFET low (avoiding shoot-through).

 Based on many factors (motor inertia, gate driver response, optocoupler distortion) the PWM frequency should be limited on the order of 100 Hz.
 Intended motor battery configuration of 4S.